andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 Piecing all of this together, what we need to accomplish is:

-1. Retrieve our RSA key in JWK format via the endpoint defined in our Authorization Server's _well known configuration_
+1. Retrieve our RSA public key components in JWK format via the endpoint defined in our Authorization Server's _well known configuration_
 2. Follow the [JWS specification - Section 5.2](https://tools.ietf.org/html/rfc7515#section-5.2) to construct the _JWS Signing Input_ in the format `ASCII(BASE64URL(UTF8(JWS Protected Header)) || '.' || BASE64URL(JWS Payload))`
 3. Compute the hash of the _JWS Signing Input_ with `SHA256`.
-4. Verify the computed hash against the signature we recieved in the third segment of our ID token
+4. Verify the computed hash against the signature we recieved in the third segment of our ID token using our RSA public key
 5. Profit!
 If the verification passes, we can be comfortable that the token we have recieved could only have been constructed by our Authorization Server, and that it has not been tampered with in transit.

 ```C#